chesterwizzle/Haikuverse/Haikuverse Public Gallery.md

 - **End-to-End (E2E) Testing:** A tool like **Cypress** or **Playwright** will be used to run automated tests on the complete, running application.
 These tests will simulate a full user journey—navigating from the homepage to a poet page, then to a constellation, and finally to a star—verifying that all pages load correctly and links work as intended.
 - **Context Testing:** The `AuthContext` provider will be tested to ensure it correctly reflects user login/logout states and provides the user object as expected.
 - **API Route Testing:** Next.js API Routes will be tested, potentially using tools like `next-test-api-route-handler` or similar, mocking Firebase Admin functions (`verifyIdToken`, Firestore reads) and fetch calls to Cloud Functions.
+- **Routing Logic Testing:** Verify the `PrintStudioCTA` component correctly routes unauthenticated users to `/print-studio-promo` and authenticated subscribers to `/dashboard`, ensuring the acquisition funnel behaves as architected.

 ### 4.3 Setup and Configuration